avanwouwe/citadel-browser-agent/docs/dashboard/extension-dashboard.md

 * how the extension is rated by other users
 * the description of the extension (type, keywords)

 Your organisation has defined acceptable levels for all of these aspects.
-When you install an extension, Citadel verifies and allow or disallows as a result.
+When you install an extension, Citadel verifies and allows or disallows as a result.

 Every time when an extension is updated, or it's information changes otherwise, the extension is re-evaluated.
 The extension is blocked if at any time the extension exceeds the risk level defined by your organisation.